dotansimha/graphql-yoga/website/src/pages/docs/migration/migration-from-yoga-v3.md

 <PackageCmd packages={['graphql-yoga']} />

-## Parse and validation cache are now a single option `parserAndValidationCache`
+## Parse and validation cache are now under a single option `parserAndValidationCache`

 Previously Yoga used two separate envelop plugins for parsing and caching.
 Now, it leverages a custom built plugin focused on Yoga.
 It therefore yields better performance, feels more native and of course reduces bundle size.